GRAAL-Research/deepparse/_sources/cli.rst.txt

 This command allows a user to retrain the ``base_parsing_model`` on the ``train_dataset_path`` dataset.
 For the training, the CSV or Pickle dataset is loader in a specific dataloader (see :class:`~deepparse.dataset_container.DatasetContainer` for more details).
-We use poutyne's automatic logging functionalities during training.
+We use Poutyne's automatic logging functionalities during training.
 Thus, it creates an epoch checkpoint and outputs the epoch metrics in a TSV file.
 Moreover, we save the best epoch model under the retrain model name (either the default one or a given name using the ``name_of_the_retrain_parser`` argument).
 Here is the list of the arguments, their descriptions and default values.